 Top Free Tools for Creating Interactive Videos

 Several platforms now offer robust interactive video capabilities without charging for basic features.
-Understanding each tool’s strengths helps you choose the right fit for your project.
+In my experience testing these tools with various client projects, understanding each platform’s strengths helps you choose the right fit for your specific project needs.

 H5P (Free, Open-Source)